Warner Bros. Television Studios UK: History

 In April 2012, Shed Media Group had announced that they've acquired a majority stake in London-based British factual entertainment television production company Renegade Pictures with its team continued to operate the acquired company in their London base as Renegade's production output will now be distributed by Warner Bros.' international television distribution division.
 Time Warner acquired 100% of Shed and renamed the group Warner Bros.
 Television Productions UK in June 2014.
 As of 2015 the name was completely phased out and all companies got completely integrated with new websites, however Shed Productions and Watershed became defunct with no new websites, little mentioning or integration.

 In January 2015, Warner Bros.
 Television Production UK announced that they've merged their production company Watershed Television with Twenty Twenty to form a boarding team with Watershed retained its branding under Twenty Twenty along with managing director Mark Rubens continued to lead the label under Twenty Twenty joining them as their senior creative producer.
 The name was changed from Warner Bros.
 Television Productions UK to Warner Bros.
 Television Studios UK in 2020.

+In February 2017, Warner Bros.
+Television Production UK announced that its managing directors Clare Hungate and Nick Emmerson had departed the British television production company Warner Bros.
+Television Production UK after three years of overseeing this group, beginning in 2014.
+Three days later on the 13th of that month, Warner Bros.
+Television Production UK had restructured its operations and had moved its British production companies which were Wall to Wall Media, Twenty Twenty Television, Renegade Pictures, Ricochet and Yalli Productions into its London-based parent Warner Bros.
+International Television Production following the departure of Clare Hungate and Nick Emmerson.

+By the end of July 2025, when Warner Bros.
+Television Studios UK' parent Warner Bros.
+Discovery announced it was splitting into two companies which were "Warner Bros." and "Discovery Global" a month prior in June of that year, Warner Bros.
+Television Studios UK including its subsidiaries Wall to Wall Media, Twenty Twenty Television and Ricochet and its parent Warner Bros.
+International Television Productions will be moving to the newly established company behind Warner Bros.
+Discovery's global TV networks group Discovery Global from mid-2026 with CFO Gunnar Wiedenfels will be leading Warner Bros.
+Television Studios UK and its parent through his leadership; however, the new company behind Warner Bros.
+Discovery's studios & streaming group Warner Bros. will retain the Yalli Productions library and British animation studio Hanna-Barbera Studios Europe following the split.